rarylson/update-conf.py/README.md

 Install
 -------

-At first, we need Python 2.6 or newer.
-It's possible to use Python 3 too.
+At first, install Python 2.6 or newer.

 In Ubuntu/Debian: